Fork me on GitHub

 TIPC connections are not designed to be reachable from the public Internet.

-Recent known TIPC Linux Kernel issues (list is non-exhausive):
+Some known TIPC Linux Kernel issues (list is non-exhausive):

 * CVE-2021-43267: Remote Linux Kernel Heap Overflow | TIPC Module Allows Arbitrary Code Execution